 2001 Ken Ludwig and Don Schlitz present their Broadway musical The Adventures of Tom Sawyer, based on the Mark Twain novel.
 Unlike the Tony-winning Huckleberry Finn-based Big River, the new musical is treated by critics like a dead cat on a string, and lasts less than two weeks.
 The production stars Joshua Park as Tom Sawyer, Jim Poulos as Huckleberry Finn, and Kristen Bell as Becky Thatcher.
 Making her Broadway debut in the supporting role of Sabina Temple is future Tony Award winner Nikki M. James.

 2004 Rapper Sean "P. Diddy" Combs makes his Broadway debut in a revival of Lorraine Hansberry's A Raisin in the Sun.
 He plays Walter Lee Younger, the role originated by Sidney Poitier in the 1959 Broadway original.
-His co-stars are Phylicia Rashad and Audra McDonald, both of whom win Tony Awards in their performances.
+His co-stars are Phylicia Rashad and Audra McDonald, both of whom win Tony Awards for their performances.

 2009 Roundabout Theatre Company's Broadway production of Christopher Hampton's 1970 comedy, The Philanthropist, directed by Tony Award nominee David Grindley and starring Tony winner Matthew Broderick, opens at the American Airlines Theatre.